Groundwater Recharge Tech Ultimate Solution To Urban Flooding, Ensuring Drought: Experts - UrduPoint

 Groundwater Recharge Tech Ultimate Solution To Urban Flooding, Ensuring Drought: Experts

-ISLAMABAD, (UrduPoint / Pakistan Point News - 26th Sep, 2022 ) :Pakistan's recent climate-induced flooding has given the world a wakeup call to come up with certain solutions to simultaneously tackle drought and urban flooding to avoid human catastrophes in the future.
+ISLAMABAD, Oct 2 (UrduPoint / Pakistan Point News - 2nd Oct, 2022 ) :Pakistan's recent climate-induced flooding has given the world a wake up call to come up with certain solutions to simultaneously tackle drought and urban flooding to avoid human catastrophes in the future.

 The country's experts cognizant to the issue have forcefully suggested on Monday to adopt groundwater recharge wells technology as a national policy to counter urban flooding and ensuing drought due to climate change.